-Paralyzed Man Uses Thoughts to Control His Own Arm And Hand
+Paralyzed Man Uses Thoughts To Control His Own Arm And Hand

 A paralyzed man has regained the use of his arm and hand using a system that decodes his thoughts and controls his muscles.